Introduction to IoT: IoT Architecture

-The three layer architecture is the generalized and most common architecture and several systems have integrated this architecture \cite{wu2010research}.
-Although this multi layer architecture seems to be simple at first glance, but the functionalities of the network and application layer might get complex at times.
-For example, the network layer is not only responsible for data transmission but also provides data services such as data aggregation and processing etc. On the other hand, the application layer is not solely responsible for providing service to customers and users but also provides data analytic and conducts data mining etc. Therefore, in response to specific requirements, additional layers have been incorporated, building upon the fundamental layers.
-For instance, the four-layered or the five-layered architectures enhance the system's flexibility.
+The three-layer architecture is the generalized and most common architecture, and several systems have integrated this architecture \cite{wu2010research}.
+Although this multi-layer architecture seems simple at first glance, the functionalities of the network and application layers might get complex at times.
+For example, the network layer is not only responsible for data transmission but also provides data services such as data aggregation and processing, etc. On the other hand, the application layer is not solely responsible for providing service to customers and users but also provides data analysis, conducts data mining, etc. Therefore, in response to specific requirements, additional layers have been incorporated, building upon the fundamental layers.
+For instance, the four-layered or five-layered architectures enhance the system's flexibility.
 Nonetheless, the three-layer architecture serves as the foundation for all these variations.
 Furthermore, new-generation applications require shorter response times and low energy consumption as IoT devices have limited capacity \cite{shi2016edge,nour2020compute}.
-Therefore, researchers have utilized fog and cloud layers which are visualized in Fig. \ref{fig:fogVsCloud}.
+Therefore, researchers have utilized fog and cloud layers, which are visualized in Fig. \ref{fig:fogVsCloud}.